ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ## Fetching keys

-First I will show how to get a key which was already saved in the database.
+First I will show you how to get a key which was already saved in the database.
 The first thing we need to do is to create a `KeySet` in which our key(s) will be loaded.

 ```java
 KeySet set = KeySet.create();